“What do you want me to do about it?” Z.L. Brown looked suspiciously at the two elders sitting across the table from him.

 “Good night.”

 Thackeray woke to the clanging of Gordon’s alarm clock.
-The hint of an ocean breeze drifted through the open balcony doors.
+Wisps of an ocean breeze drifted through the open balcony doors.

 “What time is it?” groaned Matlock.